SoftwareAG/c8y-docs/content/change-logs/platform-services/ui-c8y-10-18-496-1-issue-with-c8y-cli-task-for-extracting-strings-from-source-code-on-windows.md

 version: 10.18.496.1
 ---

-Fixed an issue with `c8ycli locale-extract` on Windows where the extracted locales.pot file didn´t contain any entries.
+Fixed an issue with `c8ycli locale-extract` on Windows where the strings where not correctly extracted from the source code.
+Now the extracted locales.pot file correctly contains all entries.